systelab/cpp-jwt-utils/README.md

 ### Build a token

-Use the `TokenBuilderService` class to generate a valid token containing a vector of claims:
+Use the `systelab::jwt::TokenBuilderService` class to generate a valid token containing a vector of claims:

 ```cpp
 #include "RapidJSONAdapter/JSONAdapter.h"